Lesson 11 - Loop Aggregation¶

 break: []

-variables.
+Notice the missing and cost variables.
 These are not for inputs in the

-operation.
-That operation only takes the item
+order operation.
+That operation only takes the item and price

 inputs.
-We will be using missing
+We will be using missing and cost together with some flow-level

 variables to perform the loop aggregation.

-which maps to an empty list of break
+Also notice how we’ve added a break which maps to an empty list of break

 results.
-This is necessary because the order
+This is necessary because the order operation does not contain a

-which is the default for breaking out of a loop.
+result of FAILURE which is the default for breaking out of a loop.

-Now let’s create those flow-level variables in the flow’s inputs
+Now let’s create those flow-level variables in the flow’s inputs section.

 Each time through the loop we want to aggregate the data that the order

 operation outputs.
-We’ll create two variables, all_missing
+We’ll create two variables, all_missing and

 them default values to start with.

-Also, we’ll declare another variable called order_map
+Also, we’ll declare another variable called order_map that will contain the

 map we’re looping on.